Carrot Cake Jam Recipe

 - 1 teaspoon vanilla

-- Grate the carrots finely and add to the bowl of crushed pineapple.
-Stir.
+- Grate the carrots finely and add to the crushed pineapple.

 - Once it comes to a full roiling boil add 1 foil pouch of liquid pectin.